Mukulraj109/jobportal/README.md

 3. Browse job openings and apply filters as needed.
 4. Apply to jobs and track your applications in the dashboard.

-## Database Schema

-[Include an ER diagram or describe the database schema if applicable.]

 ## Deployment

-The application is deployed on [Heroku/Netlify].
-You can access it at [your-app-link].

-To deploy locally using Docker:
+The application is deployed on [Netlify].
+You can access it at [https://jobquested.netlify.app/] To deploy locally using Docker:
 1. Build the Docker image:
    ```bash